e-elikem/dbt_fundamentals/README.md

 2. **Review tests** — Look at `tests/` to see data quality checks in action
 3. **Generate documentation** — Run `dbt docs generate && dbt docs serve` to browse the project
 4. **Customize for your data** — Adapt sources and models to your warehouse schema

-## 📄 License

-This project is provided as-is for learning purposes.

 ---

 **Happy transforming! 🎉**